 The Refuge provides excellent habitat for many species of native wildlife.
 A total of 338 species of birds, 36 species of mammals, 60 species of reptiles and amphibians, and 61 species of fish have been documented so far.

-Bottomland hardwoods along the creeks attract a variety of wildlife including white-tailed deer, bobcats, coyote, river otters, turtles, and fox squirrels.
+Bottomland hardwoods along the creeks attract a variety of wildlife including white-tailed deer, bobcats, coyotes, river otters, turtles, and fox squirrels.
 During our visit we only saw squirrels.

 Ducks such as mallards, northern shovelers, green-winged teal, and northern pintail are commonly seen on refuge waters during fall and winter months.
-Canadian, Snow, White-Fronted, and Ross’ Geese along with pintail, mallard, gadwall and other ducks use refuge impoundments and fields as stop-over and wintering grounds.
+Canadian, Snow, White-Fronted, and Ross’ Geese along with pintail, mallard, gadwall, and other ducks use refuge impoundments and fields as a stop-over and wintering grounds.